Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::warning Pre-Bundled DXVK
 The latest version of DXVK comes included with Uranium Fever.

-Intel iGPUs and older GPUs without Vulkan support are incompatible with this version and must use a downgraded DXVK version.
+Intel iGPUs and older GPUs without Vulkan support are incompatible with the bundled version of DXVK and must instead use a downgraded version.
 :::

 - **For Intel iGPU users:**